Everything you need to know about having a tooth removed.

 Apart from damage or dental decay, there are other common reasons you may need a tooth removed:

 What Type of Tooth Removal Will You Need?

 How to Prepare Yourself for a Tooth Removal:

 Ensure you provide your full medical and dental history and a list of all the medicines you take.
 This should include prescription and over-the-counter medication, along with vitamins and supplements which may need to be stopped or reduced when having a tooth removed.

-Dr Linc will take an X-ray of the area to plan the best way to remove your tooth.
-If you are having wisdom teeth or multiple teeth removed, Dr Linc may recommend an OPG, a Dental CT or panoramic X-ray.
-This X-ray captures all of your teeth at once and will show several things that help to guide Dr Linc during your tooth removal, including:
+Your Dentist will take an X-ray of the area to plan the best way to remove your tooth.
+If you are having wisdom teeth or multiple teeth removed, they may recommend an OPG, a Dental CBCT.
+This X-ray captures all of your teeth at once and will show several things that help to guide your Dentist during your tooth removal, including:

-If you are worried or anxious about dental treatment, you may like to consider having your treatment completed under conscious sedation also known as Sleep Dentistry.
-If so, Dr Linc will prescribe medication for you to take before your appointment.
+If you are worried or anxious about dental treatment, you may like to consider having your treatment completed under sedation also known as Sleep Dentistry.
+If so, your Dentist will prescribe medication for you to take before your appointment.

-After your extraction, it may be a good idea to have someone drive you home and stay with you.
+After your extraction, you will need someone drive you home and stay with you if you have had sedation.
 You will be given post-surgery instructions, and it is very important that you follow these instructions to avoid any infection or complications.